kubedb/docs/docs/guides/proxysql/concepts/proxysql.md

   - `kind` is the type of resource being referenced.
 Here it is `"MySQL"`.
   - `name` specifies the name of the resource being referenced.
 Here it is `"my-group"`.

-### .spec.proxysqlSecret
+### .spec.authSecret

-`.spec.proxysqlSecret` is an optional field that points to a Secret used to hold credentials for `proxysql` user.
+`.spec.authSecret` is an optional field that points to a Secret used to hold credentials for `proxysql` user.
 If not set, the KubeDB operator creates a new Secret `{proxysql-object-name}-auth` for storing the password for `proxysql` user for each ProxySQL object.
 If you want to use an existing secret please specify that when creating the ProxySQL object using `.spec.proxysqlSecret.secretName`.

 This secret contains a `proxysqluser` key and a `proxysqlpass` key which contains the username and password respectively for `proxysql` user.
 If no Secret is found, KubeDB sets the value of `proxysqluser` key to be `proxysql`.